stonerlab/Stoner-PythonCode/README.md

 The current development version is 0.6.
-This features some major changes in the architecture, switching from a numpy MaskedArray as the main data store with a custom sub-class that contains most of the logic for indexing data by column name and designation.
+This features some major changes in the architecture, switching from a numpy MaskedArray as the main data store to a custom sub-class that contains most of the logic for indexing data by column name and designation.
+The metadata storage has also been switched to using blist.sortteddict for a fast, alphabetically ordered dictionary storage.
+Other underlying changes are a switch to using properties rather than straight attribute access.

 0.6 also adds some extra methods to AnalyseFile for extrapolation.